Launching a Low-Code Practice: What you Need to Know, Pt. 2

 At this very moment, there are thousands of (good) projects that no one is competing for.
 And those clients are just waiting for a developer or an agency to show up and start working with them.

-But if those projects are good and clients are ready to pay, why is no one bidding to work on them?
+But if those projects are good and potential clients are ready to pay, why is no one bidding to work on them?

 To be clear - this technology is very easy to learn.
 It only takes 1-2 days because it's just an extension of existing technologies most developers already know, like JavaScript, MySQL, GraphQL, and AWS.